Inelukas/pet-app/README.md

 ## Features

 🐾 Create and Interact with Your Pets
-Choose from a variety of cute animals, including:
+Choose from a variety of cute animals!

--Capybara
--Frog
--Fox

 Name your pet and start building your bond!
 Feed them, play with them, and ensure they're happy and healthy.
 Your pet’s characteristics influence its stats, so choose wisely when creating your virtual companion!

 ## 🎮 Play Fun Mini-Games